mkbera/cs335_CompilerDesign/integrated/README.txt

 GROUP 24:
-    -   Manish Kumar Bera
-    -   Gurpreet Singh
-    -   Prann Bansal

-In this assignment, we provide the source for the code generation part of the compiler, for conversion from the 3AC (IR) to Assembly Code.

-------------------------------------- 3AC --------------------------------------

-All the operations and keywords allowed in our 3AC are described in "/src/descriptor.js".

-** Note ** We are note checking for any errors in the 3AC and assume that the IR generation will handle the correctness of the 3AC.

-Each instruction will start with a line number and will have the elements separated by a tab as shown below: "line_num	op	X	Y	Z"

-This convention is strict, and any error in following might lead to wrong assembly code.

-Along with that these are the conventions we made for our 3AC:
-    -	For X = Y op Z, Y can't take a constant value.
-	-	array elements can't participate directly in an operation, they will have to be loaded in a temporary variable i.e. either "arr[i] = x" or "x = arr[i]"
-	-	There will be an exit call at the end of the main block

-Library functions provided in our 3AC are:

-	"print	a"	:	print an integer value "a"
-	"scan	a"	:	scan an integer value into variable "a" "exit"		:	denotes end of code and exits from the code

------------------------------------- SOURCE ------------------------------------

-The main file is "index.js" which is used to generate the assembly code from IR.

-The descriptions of other source files are given below:

-** assembly.js ** Contains the assembly class with constructs to add individual assembly code instructions to assembly object and also to indent them.

-** components.js ** Contains the classes for variables, functions and arrays declared in the 3AC.

-** descriptor.js ** Descibes the keywords and the operations that our 3AC
-implements.

-** registers.js ** Contains the list of registers to be used and the class Registers with methods to get registers and unload registers and variables.

-** symbol-table.js ** Contains the class SymbolTable and the methods to insert variables, functions and arrays in the SymbolTable.

-** tac.js ** Defines the functions to generate the list of variables, functions, arrays, nextUseTable and basic blocks from the 3AC.

-** translate.js ** Translates the 3AC to assembly code.
+   -   Manish Kumar Bera	150381
+   -   Gurpreet Singh		150259
+   -   Prann Bansal			150510

+Source language :- Java
+Implementation language :- NODE.JS
+Target language :- x86 assembly language

+The "src" folder contains the required code for converting source language to machine language.
+The machine and ircode code generated are stored in folders "out/codegen" and "out/irgen" respectively.

+----------------------------------	FEATURES ----------------------------------
+BASIC FEATURES:
+	TYPES:	INT, FLOAT, CHAR, BOOLEAN

+	LOOPS:	FOR, WHILE

+	BINARY OPERATIONS:	add, sub, mul, div, and, or, xor, mod, relops

+	UNARY OPERATIONS:	not, preinc, predec, postinc, postdec

+	ASSIGNMENTS:	=, +=, -=, *=, /=, %=, &=, |=

+	FUNCTIONS and FUNCTION CALLS and IMPORT

+ADVANCED FEATURES:
+	CLASSES and OBJECTS and METHODS

+	TYPE CASTING

+	RECURSION

+	LINKED LISTS

+-------------------------------- FILES DESCRIPTION -------------------------------

+includes/tokens.jison		:	Contains   the	 required	tokens	 for   lexer includes/grammar.jison		:	Contains the grammar  and tokens used  by  jison
+								for buiding  the parser along with the  semantic actions for each rule src/irgen.js   				:   Uses the generated	parser to parse the	required test file symbol-table.js				:	contains   the   class   symboltable   with  the structure of the  symbol table and functions for building the symbol table.

+assembly.js					:	Contains the assembly class with constructs to add
+								individual assembly code instructions to assembly
+								object and also to indent them.

+components.js				:	Contains the classes for variables, functions and
+								arrays declared in the 3AC.

+descriptor.js				:	Descibes the keywords and the operations that our 3AC implements.

+registers.js				:	Contains the list of registers to be used and the
+								class Registers with methods to get registers and unload registers and variables.

+tac.js						:	Defines the functions to generate the list of
+								variables, functions, arrays, nextUseTable and
+								basic blocks from the 3AC.

+translate.js				:	Translates the 3AC to assembly code.

+---------------------------------- TOOLS USED ----------------------------------

+For this assignment, we have made use of 'jison' which is available as	an	open source plugin for node.js.
+The docs are  available  at  'https://zaa.ch/jison/'